UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_02.md

 - `logo`: defines a path to an image file for your book’s logo, which will also show up in the sidebar.

-- `execute`: contains a collection of configuration options to control execution and cacheing.
+- `execute`: contains a collection of configuration options to control execution and caching.

 - `execute_notebooks`: tells Jupyter Book to force execution of any computational content each time it builds the book.
 By default, Jupyter Book executes and caches all book content.